csernazs/misc/docs/python_programming_guide.md

 foo.bar
 ```

-The only acceptable exception should be `AttributeError` and nothing else.
+The only acceptable exception should be `AttributeError`, `AssertionError` (this
+is for really exceptional "no way this will happen" cases) and nothing else.
 For
 example, if there's a file operation in the property (which could raise I/O
 error), then it should be converted to a method instead, or the exception should
 be handled properly.

-Also, handling the exception looks strange:
+Also, handling the exception would look strange:

 ```
 try: